mnot/I-D/draft-nottingham-http-structure-retrofit.md

 ## ETags

-The following field names (paired with their replacement field names) have values that can be represented as Structured Fields by representing the entity-tag as a string, and the weakness flag as a boolean "w" parameter on it, where true indicates that the entity-tag is weak; if 0 or unset, the entity-tag is strong.
+The field value of the ETag header field can be represented as a String Structured Field by representing the entity-tag as a string, and the weakness flag as a boolean "w" parameter on it, where true indicates that the entity-tag is weak; if 0 or unset, the entity-tag is strong.

-* ETag - SF-ETag

 For example: